kuleshov-group/e2d2/README.md

 - HuggingFace token can be setup [here](https://huggingface.co/settings/tokens).

 ### Contributing to the repo
-We will try to use github issues to track bugs, features, and todos.
+We will try to use GitHub issues to track bugs, features, and todos.
 To contribute to the repo, please create a new issue and assign it to yourself.
 Then [create a new branch from the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-a-branch-for-an-issue) and open a pull request.